pivotal-legacy/osusume-java-spring/README.md

 `AWS_S3_BUCKET_NAME=<S3 Bucket Name>`

 ## Makefile

-Please use the makefile which contains a few useful commands:
+Please use the `Makefile` which contains a few useful commands:

 **refreshdb** Creates database.
 Run this to setup the DB for the first time or to wipe out all data.